Genivia/SJOT/README.md

     "null"                fixed value null
-    [ type ]              array of values of type (type is optional) [ n, type, m ]        array of n to m values of type (n, type, m are optional) [ type, ..., type ]   tuple of types
+    [ type ]              array of values of type (type is optional) [ n, type, m ]        array of n to m values of type (n, type, m are optional) [ type, ..., type ]   tuple of typed values
     [[ type, ..., type ]] union (choice) of types
     { "prop": type, ... } object with typed properties

-An object property is optional when its name ends with a `?`, which can be followed with the specification of a value in the property name to assign a default value to the property that will be set by the validator when the property is omitted in JSON.
+An object property is optional when its name ends with a `?`, which may be followed by an optional value for the property.
+This default value will be assigned by the validator when the property is omitted from the object or is null.

 An object property name can be expressed as a regex for property name matching.

 Constraints on objects are expressed with `@extends`, `@final`, `@one`, `@any`, `@all`, `@dep`.

+Notes can be placed in schemas and objects with `@note`.

 SJOT explained by example
 -------------------------

 ### Arrays and objects

-An array of non-extensible address objects with required number, street, city, state and zip, and an optional phone number specified as a regex:
+An array of non-extensible (final) address objects with required number, street, city, state and zip, and an optional phone number specified as a regex:

     {
       "@root": [